One-dimensional swimmers in viscous fluids: dynamics, controllability, and existence of optimal controls: Controllability

 \subsection{Translation}

-In this subsection we describe how to translate a straight swimmer in a given time interval: since the problem is rate independent (see Remark \ref{rem}), it is not restrictive to work in the interval $[0,1]$.
+In this subsection we describe how to translate a straight swimmer along its axis: since the problem is rate independent (see Remark \ref{rem}), it is not restrictive to work in the time interval $[0,1]$.
 The motion of the swimmer is obtained through the translation along the swimmer itself of a localized bump.
-In order to get a rectilinear motion of the endpoints of the segment, we have to assume that the bump satisfies some symmetry properties.
+In order to get a rectilinear motion, we have to assume that the bump satisfies some symmetry properties \eqref{0002}.